applanga/Sample-Apps/AppiumNoSdkExample/UIKit/README.md

 #### Applanga JSON Configuration

-After initializing Applanga CLI with `applanga init` you should have an .applanga.json object on your root folder.
+After initializing Applanga CLI with `applanga init` you should have an .applanga.json object on your root folder,make sure to initiate in AppiumNoSdkExample/UIKit since the scripts automatically read your api key from this file .
 According to your selections and type of project you should have a configuration on the file similar to this e.g.

 ```json
 {